Scleroderma Research Chair

 - Mehta H, Goulet PO, Mashiko S, Desjardins J, Pérez G, Koenig K, Senécal JL, Constante M, Santos MM, Sarfati M. Exposure to antibiotic limited to early life causes intestinal dysbiosis and exacerbates skin and lung pathology in murine experimental systemic sclerosis.
 J Invest Derm (2017) 137:2316-2325.
 Available free online at https://www.jidonline.org/article/S0022-202X(17)31854-7/pdf

-Funding for the Scleroderma Research Chair depends entirely on the financial support from Scleroderma Quebec.
+Funding for the Scleroderma Research Chair depends mainly on the financial support from Scleroderma Quebec.
 Thanks to donations and fundraising activities, Scleroderma Quebec also contributes financially to other research initiatives.
 For a list of major research projects funded by Scleroderma Quebec click here.

 Thanks to advances in research, in the last few years there has been a steady increase in the success rate of treatment and improvement in life expectancy.
 Notwithstanding this progress, a cure has yet to be found and it is still impossible to eradicate scleroderma.
 That is why financial support is so crucial for the continuation of research in scleroderma.